2022–23 FC Utrecht season

-The 2022–23 season is the 53rd season in the existence of FC Utrecht and the club's 53rd consecutive season in the top flight of Dutch football.
+The 2022–23 season was the 53rd season in the existence of FC Utrecht and the club's 53rd consecutive season in the top flight of Dutch football.
 In addition to the domestic league, FC Utrecht participated in this season's editions of the KNVB Cup.
-In the regular season, they have qualified for the play-offs, for this they played for a place in the second round of the UEFA Europa Conference League.
+In the regular season, they qualified for the play-offs, for a place in the second round of the UEFA Europa Conference League.